Insects of Iowa

 Collecting and Pinning Specimens

 This is the sheet setup I use to collect.
 I took tent poles from a dome tent and made the pole.
-I took a sheet and sowed a band along the edge for the tent pole to pass.
+I took a sheet and sewed a band along the edge for the tent pole to pass.
 I use two of the metal posts that are used for an electric fence.
 I put the poles in the ground and then place the sheet over the poles.
 This gives it rigidity.
 I have two 15 watt fluorescent bulbs that I bought from Bio-Quip that I hook to a gel cell battery or a jump start battery.
 I place the extra sheet on the ground to keep moths and beetles from falling into the grass.
-I have some kill jars that I use to dispatch the insects.
-I put them into stamp envelopes and place them into the freezer when I get home.
-This ensures that they are dead and keeps them from drying out till I get them pinned.

 This is another simpler method that involves tying a rope between two trees and hanging a sheet over the rope ( use clothes pins to keep the sheet attached to the rope).
 Let the bottom of the sheet stretch out the front for a catch basin.